erl987/personalfme/README.md

 make PdfDocumentation
 make ManpageDocumentation
 ```

 ### 6. Running the unit tests

 The unit tests are only built if the CMake option `-DOption_BUILD_UNITTESTS=ON` is set.
-Some unit tests require the numerical calculation software Octave for comparison purposes.
+Some unit tests with the label
+`basic` require the numerical calculation software Octave for comparison purposes.
 You may deactivate these tests if not required  by commenting them out in the file `UnitTests/runner.cpp`.

 On Linux you can install Octave from the package sources: